 Key email campaign metrics

 Effective email marketing requires thorough performance measurement.
-While open and click rates remain important, in 2026, you should focus on more comprehensive key metrics such as conversion rates, overall ROI, customer lifetime value (CLV), and subscriber retention.
+Open and click rates matter, but 2026 demands focus on deeper key metrics.
 These metrics provide a holistic view of campaign effectiveness and its impact on business objectives.
 You can also consider establishing feedback loops, in which you solicit and respond to subscriber feedback.
-For instance, you can add a poll at the end of your newsletter asking whether the recipient enjoyed reading your email or send an email with a survey about their content preferences, and then create segments of subscribers based on their answers.
+For example, add a poll to your newsletter asking if readers found it valuable.
+You can also survey subscribers about their content preferences.
+Then segment your list based on their answers.

 Pro tip for keeping this resolution: Set up a dashboard with your key performance indicators (KPIs) that is reviewed weekly or monthly.
 This consistent monitoring will help you quickly identify areas for improvement, compare results from different campaigns, and celebrate successes.